-- a one-way street, a one-eyed monster, a one-year course, a one-week holiday, etc
+- a one-way street, a one-eyed monster, a one-year course, a one-week holiday.

-- I have a one-way ticket to travel from one place to another, as I don’t intend to visit a place twice.
+- I have a one-way ticket to travel from one place to another in the city.

 The indefinite article a also means one.
 We can use a or one as follow:

 to express a degree, number or amount of something: